Settings

 Danger zone

-- Wipe device — erases all secrets from the KeepKey.
+- Wipe Device — erases all secrets from the KeepKey hardware.
 After this, your only way back is the recovery phrase.
-Do not wipe the device unless you have the phrase written down and verified.
+Do not wipe unless you have confirmed your phrase is correct and safely stored.
+Requires physical confirmation on the device.

 Related